multiversx/mx-docs/docs/integrators/deep-history-squad.md

 ```

 :::note
-The reconstruction (which uses _import-db_ under the hood, as previosuly stated) takes a long time - depending on machine's resources (CPU & memory), and on the distance between the chosen time capsules.
+The reconstruction (which uses _import-db_ under the hood, as previosuly stated) takes a long time - depending on machine's resources (CPU & memory), and on the distance between the chosen archives.
 :::

 Once a container finishes reconstruction (for a shard), it will shut down.
 Once all containers of the compose _project_ `deep-history-reconstruction` have stopped, the reconstruction is ready, and you can proceed with starting the squad (next section).